dolvui/Chess/README.md

     Rb4
 become:
     Rbeb4 or R3b4
+> [!WARNING]
-the column or row is specify in the notation which not implemented now
+> the column or row is specify in the notation which not implemented now

 ### draw
 check about stalemate , 50 rule etc